hrefjeff/sfv_old/index.md

 ## Money Match at the Local (Pre-money match time)
 ### 2019-04-11
 <a href="https://media1.tenor.com/images/98f9206f14232c2589e1e82863a8a9da/tenor.gif?itemid=4575322" target="_blank">OOOOOOOOO BOIIIIIIII TODAY IS THE DAYYY!!!</a> THE DAY OF THE MONEY MATCH IN SFV!
 It will be me, Buttnaked, versus the infamous Nikos.
 The 2 R.Mikas of Huntsville Alabama.
 It'll be Cincuenta Cincuenta's at its finest.
 Not only is it for the money ($50), but also for the most important thing.
-THE RESPEK!
+THE RIGHTS TO TALK THAT TRASH!
 WHO'S GONNA GUESS RIGHT TONIGHT!?

 This is a special occasion because I've been playing this game for roughly a little over year.
 I spent even less time at my local scene.
 But when I first arrived at my local (which is at Lucky Dice cafe every thursday), one of the first people I ran into was a dude named Nikos.
 Every thursday he would beat me silly.
 HOWEVER!
 It hasn't been until recently where I consistently beat him.
 He hasn't recognized that so I had to call him out.